JuanmaMenendez/AutoHotkey-script-Open-Show-Apps/README.md

 ## Extras

+### Switch between open windows of the same App / Type

-Additionally, pressing Alt + ` (key above Tab key) you can switch between open Windows of the same type.
+Pressing **Alt + `** (key above Tab key) you wil be able to switch between open windows of the same App / Type (Eg: between multiple Chrome windows)

-## Find AppModelUserID
+### Find AppModelUserID

-To get the AppUserModelID from the windows Calculator use the following command in the cmd prompt.
+To get the AppUserModelID of a Windows Store App, you can use these [comprehensive guide](https://jcutrer.com/windows/find-aumid).

-`reg query HKEY_CURRENT_USER\Software\Classes\ /s /f AppUserModelID | find "REG_SZ" | findstr -i Calc`

-A comprehensive guide on how to find the AppModelUserID of a windows store app can be found [here](https://jcutrer.com/windows/find-aumid).